MohammedArab1/ThaqalaynAPI/README.md

     - `` https://www.thaqalayn-api.net/dev/api/random ``
 3. Retrieve a random hadith from a given book:
     - `` https://www.thaqalayn-api.net/dev/api/[bookId]/random ``
 4. Make a query throughout the entire database.
-This is a very simplistic search mechanism that accepts both english and arabic and searches for any hadith with an exact match.
+This is a very simplistic case-insensitive search mechanism that accepts both english and arabic and searches for any hadith with an exact match.
 Use it with query `q`:
     - `` https://www.thaqalayn-api.net/dev/api/query?q=[query] ``
 5. Make a query for a specific book.
 Same rules as above apply here:
     - `` https://www.thaqalayn-api.net/api/query/[bookId]?q=[query] ``